netdata/netdata/docs/Running-behind-nginx.md

 ---

 You can also use a unix domain socket.
-This will also provide a faster route between nginx and Netdata:
+This will also provide a faster route between Nginx and Netdata:

 ```
 [web]